AdDraw/transistor_circuits/README.md

   XOR(A,B) = A \oplus B = (A \land \overline{B}) \lor (\overline{A} \land B) = (A \lor B ) \land (\overline{A} \lor \overline{B})
 ```

+> Inverted EQUALITY checker, if inputs are not the same then return True

 ### Truth Table

 | A | B | Q |